 A March 2025 independent review published by USENIX, authored by security and systems consultant Rik Farrow, confirmed real-world speedups when using Codon with NumPy.
 Testing a nested-loop array initialization benchmark that Exaloop claimed produced a 300x speedup, Farrow initially ran without the -release flag and observed only a 2x improvement.
 After Exaloop CEO Ariya Shajii identified the missing flag, Farrow re-ran with -release and confirmed a 115x speedup, consistent with Exaloop's published benchmark range for that workload category.
 Source: USENIX, March 2025.

-A broader academic study published in March 2025 benchmarked Codon against PyPy, Numba, Nuitka, Mypyc, Cython, Pyston-lite, and the experimental Python 3.13 build, comparing all of them against CPython across seven workloads on two hardware configurations.
+A broader comparison study benchmarked Codon against PyPy, Numba, Nuitka, Mypyc, Cython, Pyston-lite, and the experimental Python 3.13 JIT build, comparing all of them against CPython across seven workloads on two hardware configurations (an Intel NUC and a server).
 The findings showed that Codon, PyPy, and Numba each achieved over 90% improvement in both execution time and energy consumption relative to CPython.
 Nuitka optimized memory usage most consistently across hardware.
 The study noted that Codon's impact on last-level cache miss rates varied considerably across benchmarks, indicating that memory access patterns in the specific workload significantly influence the performance profile.
-Source: Codon academic paper, ResearchGate, 2025.
+Source: Stoico et al., arXiv:2505.02346, EASE 2025.

 Codon in 2025: Native NumPy and the Apache License